daviinacio/white_led_digital_clock/README.md

 # White Led Digital Clock

-This is a digital led clock made based on arduino uno microcontroller.
+A digital clock made by scratch.
+Initially built with cardboard, it was re-assembled with 3D-printed parts.
+It also received hardware and software improvements.
+Its based on Arduino UNO microcontroller, assembled in a custom standalone PCB.

 |                                                                                                               |                                                                                                               |
 | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: |